Early connections impact us emotionally.

 Let’s find a way for you to move forward.

-In therapy, we will examine your core beliefs and how they contribute to your current situation.
-We will help you challenge maladaptive thought patterns to develop a more desirable emotional response and behavior.
-Additionally, we will utilize techniques to assist you in identifying and implementing new coping skills and improve your ability to problem solve and monitor your progress.
+During our work together, we will examine your connections with others and your relationship with yourself, exploring how your core beliefs contribute to your current situation.
+I will help you challenge unhelpful thought patterns to develop more desirable emotional responses and behaviors.
+Additionally, we will use evidence-based techniques to assist you to identify and implement new coping skills, improve your problem-solving abilities, and track your progress.

 You deserve to live free from pain and suffering.
 Contact me today!